Ssakib92/my_workout_analytics/README.md

 ## Why I Built This

-I train with a simple push / pull / core split and had a few recurring questions:
+I train with a simple push / pull / core split and wanted to visualize if everything is balanced.
+I decided to log everything and see what falls out.

-- Am I actually balanced, or does it just *feel* balanced?
-- Is push work slowly dominating without me noticing?
-- Which muscle groups am I consistently neglecting?
-- Does looking at “last 3 sessions” tell me more than a calendar week?

-Instead of guessing, I decided to log everything and see what falls out.

 ---